Published in the Santa Barbara Sentinel under the pen name, Elizabeth Rose

 But he shrugged, with little sadness in his eyes and a smile on his face.
 “What can you do?” he said.
 “That’s life.”

 I asked him if losing a boat is emotionally harder than losing a house.

 “Oh, absolutely!
 It’s a part of your soul,” he said.
 “With a boat, you’re constantly working on it.
 And, when you’re out there, it’s what keeps you alive.”

 All these little deaths we experience every day and don’t even realize it: The last sip of coffee.
 The end of a favorite song.
 A sunset.

-How big these moments can feel if we realized they could be the last.
+How big these moments can feel if we realize they could be the last.

 I’ll try to remember this as I release my grip on our boat, prying each finger away with a heavy heart.

-Because even if you never settle in one spot, for those fleeting moments that you do, there’s no place like home.
+Because even if you never settle in one spot, there’s no place like home for those fleeting moments that you do.

 If you liked this, you’d love the story of when had to let go in, Goodbye Boatlife: Selling a Boat in Mexico